13 Event studies

 Figure 13.1: Apple returns

 The line in Figure 13.1 represents cumulative returns since the start of the window.
 Two “area” plots are added to this line: one for the non-event windows and one for the event windows.
-The vast majority of dates are non-event dates, which makes the event windows difficult to discern in the plot.
+The vast majority of dates are non-event dates, making the event windows difficult to discern in the plot.
 But “zooming in” makes the event windows easier to discern, as seen in Figure 13.2, which focuses on the last quarter of 2020.

-apple_reg_data |>
+apple_data |>

 arrange(date) |>